Best Smart Thermostats Under $200 in 2026: Ranked by Savings and Ease of Install

 Price: ~$180 | Works with: Alexa, Google Home, Apple HomeKit

-The fourth-generation Nest finally added Matter support, making it compatible with virtually every smart home ecosystem.
-The learning algorithm is genuinely impressive — within a week of normal use, it has your schedule mapped and adjusts automatically.
-The new 2.2-inch display is sharp and easy to read.
+The fourth-generation Nest finally added Matter support, which is huge!
+It means it’s compatible with virtually every smart home ecosystem out there.
+What I find genuinely impressive is its learning algorithm — seriously, within a week of normal use, it’ll have your schedule mapped and adjust automatically.
+Plus, the new 2.2-inch display is super sharp and easy to read.

-Energy savings: Google reports Nest users save an average of 10-12% on heating and 15% on cooling bills.
-That’s roughly $130-180/year for a typical US home.
+When it comes to energy savings, Google reports Nest users save an average of 10-12% on heating and 15% on cooling bills.
+For a typical US home, that’s roughly $130-180/year.
+Not bad!

-Installation time: 30-45 minutes with the Nest app’s guided setup.
-The Power Connector accessory (included in the box) eliminates C-wire requirements for most HVAC systems.
+Installation time: You’re looking at about 30-45 minutes with the Nest app’s guided setup.
+Even better, the Power Connector accessory (which comes in the box) eliminates C-wire requirements for most HVAC systems, making setup even easier.

 2. Ecobee SmartThermostat Premium — Best with Remote Sensors